sreenadh34/sreenadh34/README.md

 I'm a passionate developer exploring the world of **web development** with a focus on **JavaScript**.
 Currently, I'm diving into **full-stack development**.

-### 🔭 Currently Working On
-- Building web applications using JavaScript frameworks like React and Node.js.
-- Enhancing my skills in backend development and database management.

 ### 🌱 Learning
 - Full-stack development
 - Advanced JavaScript concepts